Work is important. Now that is an understatement.

 Keep your expectations real though.
 Freelancing also brings instability until the time you’ve fallen into a rhythm and getting regular work.
 Different people and companies follow different payment cycles.
 For example, you generally get paid per project (after completing it).
 And because each project requires its own time to finish, the flow of income becomes irregular along with the inconsistency in the size of the pay package.

-With all its flexibility and freedom, freelancing throws its own share of stress on you.
+With all its flexibility and freedom, freelancing throws its share of stress on you.
 Just the thought of earning money as regularly as possible can stress you out, more so if you’re leaving a high-paying job.

-It is almost certain that you’ll first have to provide them the samples of your previous work.
+It is almost certain that you’ll first have to provide them with the samples of your previous work.
 You can also be asked to do an assignment to showcase the capability and the quality of your work before you’re entrusted with a real project.

 You may have to work twice as hard, and at odd hours until you establish a regular clientele.
 Ideally, that should be your target while continuously trying to get newer projects as and when your time allows.

 Keeping track of your income becomes paramount when you’re a freelancer.
-It may sound restrictive but you’ll have to become more careful with your spending.
+It may sound restrictive, but you’ll have to become more careful with your spending.
 If you are someone who loves to splurge, you’re probably in for a shocker!

-Another big reason is a tax.
+Another big reason is tax.
 As a freelancer, it comes entirely on you to ensure where your earnings fall in the tax bracket.
 Get in touch with a chartered accountant (CA) to understand any tax-related concerns.
-Set aside the part of your salary which needs to be deducted or paid as tax and avoid being too liberal with your spending.
+Set aside the part of your salary, which needs to be deducted or paid as tax and avoid being too liberal with your spending.
 This is something not to be missed.